 my-app.core=> (require 'my-app.core :reload) nil my-app.core=> (-main) Hello, You! nil

-Quit the repl using Ctrl-d.
-Now run your program like so:
+Quit the repl using Ctrl-d and run your program using lein like so:

 $ lein run

-When you’re happy with your app, package it up and copy the resulting jar file to your ~/bin directory:
+When you’re happy with your app, package it up into an executable jar file and copy the resulting jar to your ~/bin directory:

 $ java -jar ~/bin/my-app-0.1.0-standalone.jar Hello, You!

-You can now send that jar file to a friend and they should be able to run it likewise (as long as they have Java installed).
+You can now send just that jar file to a friend and they should be able to run it likewise (as long as they have Java installed)! ☺

-:) To make it even easier to run your Clojure app, see distributing apps.
+To make it even easier to run your Clojure app from the command line, see distributing apps.